zenvdeluca/net_healer/README.md

 - critical - more than [x] Attack Reports received for /32 target(s)
 - under_attack - more than critical :)

-Each FNM ban = 1 NET HEALER /32 target report<br>
+Each 1 FNM /32 ban = 1 NET HEALER Attack Report<br>
-Lower the ban time, faster NET HEALER advance it stages<br>
+Lower the FNM ban time, faster NET HEALER will advance in stages (thresholds can be customized)<br>
-Suggested FNM ban time: 30 seconds (from cleared to warning 90 seconds)
+Start with FNM ban time: 30 seconds (NET HEALER will converge from cleared to warning after 90 seconds)

 ## Actions
  - email